tuoharju/Documents/SecurityPolicy.md

 We use Mandrill (part of Mailchimp) to deliver email.
 Full content of the messages is kept on Mandrill servers for 3 days, detailed information about sent messages for 30 days and bounced data for 90 days.

-Mailchimp Terms of Use and Privacy Policy cover how MailChimp manages and handles data and what commitments they make in terms of data.
+Mailchimp Terms of Use and Privacy Policy cover how Mailchimp manages and handles data and what commitments they make in terms of data.
 Additionally, the [Mailchimp Security page](http://mailchimp.com/about/security) contains information relevant for both Mandrill and Mailchimp.

 Mailchimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.